-13. Appeal against cancellation.- Any trade union aggrieved by an order passed-
+Appeal against 13.
+Any trade union aggrieved by an order passed-

-(a) by the Labour Court under sub-section (1) or sub-section (2) of section 12 may prefer appeal to the Tribunal within thirty days of the passing of the said order; or
+cancellation. (a) by the Labour Court under sub-section (1) or sub-section (2) of section 12 may prefer appeal to the Tribunal within thirty days of the passing of the said order; or